 The focus of this study is on the construction of shared meaning and practices as part of an emerging community of game makers.
 As such, the research questions address cultural factors which act as barriers to participation in digital making, and therefore require a method of research which allows the detailed analysis of complex, emergent learning environments.
 To achieve this, I adopt cultural historical activity theory (CHAT) as a guiding framework, which is operationalised through a formative intervention approach, incorporating adaptations from design-based research (DBR).
 This chapter explores these theoretical frameworks and key concepts relevant to the development of the thesis.

 Activity Theory (AT) emerged as part of a movement known as the social turn in psychology (Sugiman et al., 2008), marking a shift from a purely psychological approach towards a more social understanding of learning and human behaviour.
 While this shift has influenced various disciplines, the focus here is on its impact on learning.
 The rationale behind moving away from the assumption that human mental activity should be studied in isolated, context-free settings (Stetsenko, 2005), concerns not only the validity of results (Brown, 1992), but also the relevance of the research for both designers and participants (Barab et al., 2019).
 This perspective transcends traditional transmission models of learning and embraces the value of group-based, participatory processes.
-The work of Brown (Brown, 1992), a prominent psychology researcher advocating the importance of context within experimental design, helped legitimise this focus and facilitated its broad adoption across diverse fields.
+The work of Brown (1992), a prominent psychology researcher advocating the importance of context within experimental design, helped legitimise this focus and facilitated its broad adoption across diverse fields.
 The growing work in these varied fields, sometimes grouped by the term learning sciences, reflects a move away from randomised control trials and their attempt to sever context, shifting from a behaviourist view of learning as an internal psychological process to a more interdisciplinary approach.
 This new approach draws on cognitive and cultural psychology (Hoadley and Van Haneghan, 2011).
 While this fragmentation promotes pluralism and knowledge-sharing across fields as diverse as education, anthropology, and computer science, it has also been criticised for lacking conceptual coherence in understanding learning and human activity on a deeper level (Hoadley and Van Haneghan, 2011).

 This chapter outlines the theoretical frameworks that shape the methodology and underlying ethos of this study.
 It begins by introducing the foundational concepts of AT and then explores its evolution into CHAT and third-generation activity theory (3GAT), developed by Engeström and the Helsinki school.
 In order to enhance the 3GAT approach, several key concepts from the work of the Laboratory of Comparative Human Cognition (LCHC) in San Diego are discussed.
 To demonstrate how CHAT is applied in research, the chapter also examines DBR and various forms of formative interventions.
 While AT forms the basis of this study, elements from other theoretical approaches within the learning sciences, particularly DBR, are incorporated to address the utility and practical application of the research (Hoadley, 2002; Barab et al., 2019).
 To address the study’s focus on designing an intervention aimed at fostering participant agency within the game-making process, the final section of the chapter explores key conceptions of agency within CHAT, specifically in the form of activist and transformative approaches.
 The chapter concludes by justifying the synthesis of these theoretical choices and provides a brief description of how these concepts are operationalised within the context of this study.